travelingcircusofurbanism/website/posts/melbourne/theurbanfamiliar/en.md

 ### Gentle Universalities

 Those who come to Cihangir Historical Oven arrive with the same goal in mind: to fill their bellies with the warmth of fresh baked goods.
 The universality of hunger, of a midnight craving, is validated by the accessibility of a 2-lira treat, regardless of time.
-Biscuits, simit (sesame-covered bagels), rolls, cookies, and loaves are fresh-made to fill bellies inclusive of gender, class, race, sexuality, ethnicity, and religion, delicious.
+Biscuits, simit (sesame-covered bagels), rolls, cookies, and loaves are fresh-made to fill bellies inclusive of gender, class, race, sexuality, ethnicity, and religion.
+Delicious.

-![](000023.jpg)
-_Photo by Ann Guo_

-It's 2 AM on a Friday night, and I've found my way through Istanbul's labyrinthine streets to Cihangir Tarihi Fırını.
-People are stumbling home after a humid night of cramped bars and techno clubs.
-Those in taxis blare music from their loudspeakers.
-The synthetic heartbeat of trance music fills the small neighborhood square; a passenger claps their hands to the sinuous rhythm.
-Cigarette smoke clings to the breeze like a deathly lover.

-### Home in the Urban Familiar

-The headlights shining, swerving past, people intoxicated from a night out.
-Music and smoke and drink.
-The synthetic heartbeat of techno the passenger claps his hands to the rhythm.
-A woman walks by, wiping sweat from her face with her palm.
-In the dog days of summer, the small hours of night were no respite from the incessant heat.

 An elderly man sits at the closest table from the door.
 He is the midnight supervisor, and distributes sugar biscuits or cheese-and-olive twists to paying customers.
 At other tables, people sit and chat with paper cups of dark Turkish tea.
 A person nearby munches on poğaça, an herbed butter biscuit.
 The roll crumbles in their mouth and bits of it drift down onto the ground.

+![](000023.jpg)
+_Photo by Ann Guo_

+### Home in the Urban Familiar

+It's 2 AM on a Friday night, and I've found my way through Istanbul's labyrinthine streets to Cihangir Tarihi Fırını.
+People are stumbling towards the bakery after a humid night of cramped bars and techno clubs.
+Those in taxis blare music from their loudspeakers as they ride home.
+The synthetic heartbeat of trance fills the small neighborhood square; a passenger claps their hands to the sinuous rhythm.
+Cigarette smoke clings to the breeze like a deathly lover.

-Within the largeness of Istanbul is many small multitudes of specific diversity.
+Within the largeness of Istanbul is many small multitudes of diversity.
 Cihangir Tarihi Fırını is one such example of a unique service contributing to an urban environment's kaleidoscopic whole.
 An intensely single-use space, the bakery's accessibility and ubiquity draws in a variety of visitors at a range of imaginable hours.
 As Jane Jacobs summarizes in [The Death and Life of Great American Cities](https://www.theguardian.com/books/2011/oct/14/jane-jacobs-death-and-life-rereading), such small enterprises contribute to a "lively city scene," combating "neighborhood monotony" by providing the "physical, social, and economic continuities" necessary for a well-integrated public street life.

 ---

 ![](Aushaf.jpeg)

 _Aushaf is an aspiring Urbanist, Writer, and Cultural Researcher based in Melbourne, Australia.
 Having studied Urban & Regional Planning at Institut Teknologi Bandung and Cultural & Creative Industries at Monash University, he combines these two disciplines to specialize in Creative City Planning, Placemaking, and Arts/Culture-led Regeneration.
 Ultimately, his goal is to leverage arts and culture to create better cities and communities.
-Some of Aushaf’s work can be found on his [Medium page](https://aushaf.medium.com/), where he also manages an urbanism publication called [The Urban Condition](http://medium.com/the-urban-condition)._
+Some of Aushaf’s work can be found on his [Medium page](https://oswalds.medium.com/), where he also manages an urbanism publication called [The Urban Condition](http://medium.com/the-urban-condition)._

 ![](ann.jpeg)